-• Attend a public forum or training on Transgender issues and family therapy and write an entry log.
+• Attend a public forum or training on GLBTQQI issues and family therapy and write an entry log describing what you experienced, what you learned from the training, and what areas you need to research further.
+Turn in the log by the last day of class.